Siamak N. Nabili, MD, MPH

 What is the outlook (prognosis) for ascites?

-The outlook on ascites primarily depends on its underlying cause and severity.
+The outlook for patients with ascites primarily depends on its underlying cause and severity.

 In general, the prognosis of malignant ascites is poor.
 Most cases have a mean survival time between 20 to 58 weeks, depending on the type of malignancy as shown by a group of investigators.

-Ascites due to heart failure has a fair prognosis as the patient may live years with appropriate treatments.
+Ascites due to heart failure has a better prognosis as the patient may live years with appropriate treatments.